San Francisco to air Black reparations plan, $5M per person - KESQ

 The committee’s final report is due in June, and there’s no timeline for San Francisco to act on the recommendations.
 At Tuesday’s hearing, the board could direct staff to conduct further research, write legislation or schedule more meetings.

-John Dennis, chair of the San Francisco Republican Party, says he’d support a serious conversation on the topic but doesn’t consider the board’s discussion of $5 million payments to be one.
+John Dennis, chair of the San Francisco Republican Party, does not support reparations although he says he’d support a serious conversation on the topic.
+He doesn’t consider the board’s discussion of $5 million payments to be one.

 “This conversation we’re having in San Francisco is completely unserious.
 They just threw a number up, there’s no analysis,” he said.
 “It seems ridiculous, and it also seems that this is the one city where it could possibly pass.”